-To investigate these differences, we first estimate our main specification separately for the eight largest industries in 1930.52 As shown in Appendix Table A.18, we find positive effects of New Deal relief on longevity across most industries, though the magnitudes vary.
+To investigate these differences, we first estimate our main specification separately for the eight largest industries in 1930.55 As shown in Appendix Table A.18, we find positive effects of New Deal relief on longevity across most industries, though the magnitudes vary.
 The strongest effects are observed in agriculture, retail trade, and professional services-industries that also experienced the largest negative impact from the recession.
 In contrast, the effects are smaller and less precisely estimated in manufacturing, transportation, and construction, with some estimates not statistically significant.
-These results suggest that industries more directly linked to public relief programs-such as agriculture and retail trade-experienced larger benefits, while industries like manufacturing and transportation saw more limited effects.53
+These results suggest that industries more directly linked to public relief programs-such as agriculture and retail trade-experienced larger benefits, while industries like manufacturing and transportation saw more limited effects.56

 Second, we examine whether the effects of New Deal relief varied by occupation type for men aged 18 to 65 in 1930.
 The economic impact of the Great Depression and subsequent relief efforts likely depended on the nature of individuals' work, with some occupations more exposed to instability.
-To explore these differences, we estimate our main specification sepa-
+To explore these differences, we estimate our main specification separately for the 11 largest occupational categories in 1930.
+As shown in Appendix Table A.19, we find positive effects of New Deal relief on longevity across most occupational groups, though with notable variation in magnitude.
+The largest effects are observed for operatives, farm laborers, and service workers.
+In contrast, the effects are smaller and less precisely estimated for sales and clerical workers, with some estimates not statistically significant.
+These results suggest that occupations more directly linked to manual labor, agriculture, and public-sector employment benefited more from New Deal

-$^{^{51}}$ The estimated effects of New Deal relief on longevity, when converted to months, range from approximately 12 to 21 months across occupation score quartiles.
+54The estimated effects of New Deal relief on longevity, when converted to months, range from approximately 12 to 21 months across occupation score quartiles.
 While all estimates are positive, there is no clear pattern indicating that lower-income groups benefited substantially more.
 Additionally, the coefficients for the third quartile (0.0522) and the fourth quartile (0.0279) are somewhat less precise, making it difficult to draw strong conclusions about differential impacts by income level.

-$^{^{52}}$ We limit this sample to men aged 18 to 65 in 1930.
+$^{^{55}}$ We limit this sample to men aged 18 to 65 in 1930.

-53It is important to note that our instrument does not perform as well in some of these specifications, particularly for nondurable manufacturing and mining.
+56It is important to note that our instrument does not perform as well in some of these specifications, particularly for nondurable manufacturing and mining.
 This is likely due to the geographic concentration of these industries, which may weaken the strength of the instrument.